-A common question: can and does the body absorb chemicals/elements that are applied to the skin?
+A common question: can and does the body absorb chemicals and/or elements that are applied to the skin?

 When doing research online for EDTA chelation information, you will find a lot of potentially negative (and false) information.
 Most of this false information is promoted by medically-backed publications like PubMed, WebMD and even Wikipedia.com as well as written publications.
 Theirs is a simple agenda – vilify alternative treatments to keep people away from treating themselves and have them spend the money on medical treatments.
 It IS, after all, a business.
 While it didn’t start out that way over a century ago, medicine in all its forms is a multi-billion dollar business.
 Therefore, the information that is disseminated on medical websites, commercials and publications will be biased, controlled and spun in a way that will condemn alternative treatments and put modern medical treatments on the pedestal.